cau-design-pattern-2024/rabbit-escape/INSTALL.md

 As far as is practical, all code should be unit tested.

-The only directory that can contain java.awt or javax.swing code is src/ui-swing.
+The only directory that can contain java.awt or javax.swing code is rabbit-escape-ui-swing.
 Everything else must not use these packages since they are not available on Android.

 Please try to stick to the code format as you find it - braces on